VisualComputingInstitute/DR-SPAAM-Detector/README.md

 import numpy as np
 from dr_spaam.detector import Detector

-# Detector class wraps up preprocessing, inference, and postprocessing for
+# Detector class wraps up preprocessing, inference, and postprocessing for DR-SPAAM.
-# DR-SPAAM.
-Set `original_drow=True` to use the original DROW model instead.
-# Use `stride` to skip scan points if faster inference speed is needed.
+# Checkout the comment in the code for meanings of the parameters.
 ckpt = 'path_to_checkpoint'
-detector = Detector(ckpt, original_drow=False, gpu=True, stride=1)
+detector = Detector(
+    model_name="DR-SPAAM",
+    ckpt_file=ckpt,
+    gpu=True,
+    stride=1,
+    tracking=False
+)

 # set angular grid (this is only required once)
 ang_inc = np.radians(0.5)  # angular increment of the scanner